 - unstable monsoon in India

 - drought in Amazonia

 - drought in Southwest North America

+The study suggests melting polar ice sheets would make possible a 0.5 meter sea level rise by 2050.
 The Greenland ice sheet, for example, contains enough water for up to 7 meters of global sea level rise.
 With 1 to 4 degrees of global warming above 1980-1999 levels it could tip into irreversible meltdown.
 While a total meltdown would take several hundred years, half a meter’s worth of melt this century is possible.
-What is worse, the rise would be bigger locally, hitting the eastern seaboard cities of the United States hardest.

 A global half-meter sea level rise would almost double the number of people vulnerable to flooding worldwide, two thirds of them in Asia.
-It would endanger an extra 3000 billion dollars worth of coastal assets, mostly in China, the U.S., and India.
-In New York the exposed assets would increase by 23 percent, with major implications for insurers.
+It would endanger an extra $3 trillion of coastal assets, mostly in China, the US, and India.
+In New York, the exposed assets would increase by 23%.

-And because there has been no concerted effort to reduce carbon emissions we are almost certain to breach the 2°C threshold this century.
+And because there has been no concerted effort to reduce carbon emissions we are almost certain to breach the 2 degrees threshold this century.
 The climate change lag effect means that we could already be irrevocably committed to tipping points we don’t even know about yet.